 The Cambridge Lover’s Knot Tiara was famously a favourite of Princess Diana.
 After receiving it as a wedding gift, the princess wore the pearl and diamond tiara to a multitude of events over the years.
 In 1983, she wore the tiara and matching diamond earrings to a banquet in Auckland, looking particularly demure.
 Years later, in 1989, Diana paired the tiara with her iconic Elvis dress by London-based couturière Catherine Walker during a tour of Hong Kong.
 The striking contrast between the two photos shows how much her style evolved - from reserved, romantic outfits to bold, elegant fashion statements.

 A trip to the Royal Albert Hall to see Swan Lake turned out to be Diana’s last official engagement.
 The rather lavish diamond and pearl necklace she wore to the performance was made by Garrard, with input from Diana on the design.
 Garrard went on to make matching earrings for the necklace but they were never worn by Diana.

 Diana was frequently spotted wearing the Art Deco diamond and emerald choker from the Delhi Durbar parure.
 Created by Queen Mary to find a purpose for her Cambridge emeralds, Diana didn’t stick to the traditional way of wearing the necklace and also famously wore it as a headband.

-Pearl jewelry was a constant accessory for Diana.
+Pearl jewellery was a constant accessory for Diana.
 Whether it was just a simple strand and a pair of pearl earrings or a multi-layered choker, pearls were what the Princess was most likely to be seen wearing.

-In 2013, to celebrate the birth of Prince George and continue the family tradition, Pippa Middleton gifted Kate a hand-engraved necklace with the Prince’s name on from London jewelers Merci Maman (Merci Maman is available to shop here on JewelStreet).
+In 2013, to celebrate the birth of Prince George and continue the family tradition, Pippa Middleton gifted Kate a hand-engraved necklace with the Prince’s name on from London jewellers Merci Maman (Merci Maman is available to shop here on JewelStreet).